USS Phaon: Service history

 As an ex-LST, Phaon had heavier armament, greater deck facilities for cargo handling, and a much longer superstructure deck, though in this case the tank deck was covered with lathes, grinders, drills, metal cutters, welding machines and other shop equipment not found on an LST.

 After shakedown to New Orleans, and final fitting out there, she sailed 3 September, via Guantanamo Bay and the Panama Canal for Samoa, anchoring in Pago Pago Harbor on 13 October.

 From Samoa, Phaon moved to Funafuti in the Ellice Islands, arriving there shortly after the occupation of that island on 18 October.
-There, she repaired LCTs, pontoon barges, and PT boats.
+There, she repaired LCTs, pontoon barges, and patrol torpedo (PT) boats.
 She restored many craft used in the invasion of Tarawa, Gilbert Islands.

 From Funafuti, Phaon advanced westward to Majuro in the Marshall Islands, arriving 6 February 1944, shortly after the invasion.
 Here, in the same harbor with one of the mightiest fleets ever assembled, Phaon worked on minelayers, tankers, minesweepers, destroyers, and small boats (LCVPs and LCMs).
 On 18 March 1944, Phaon weighed anchor again, proceeded via Kwajalein to Eniwetok in the Marshalls, arriving 23 March for repair work on small boats, LCTs, and yard minesweepers.

 On 9 June 1944, Phaon left Eniwetok, arriving on 15 June, at Saipan, for the invasion.
 There, on "D-Day" plus three, the destroyer Phelps came alongside for repairs and many other ships thereafter.
 As metalsmiths, mechanics, and carpenters from Phaon swarmed over Phelps repairing the damaged boiler, blower, deck and bulkheads, the sturdy warship was still very much in the fight, blasting away at enemy troops and pillboxes.

 On 24 June, during an air raid by Japanese G4M "Betties", Phaon suffered a near-miss on the starboard side.
 The damage to the ship was not very serious but the shrapnel fragments killed two of her men and injured eleven others.
 That day, she worked on a PCS and two LCIs, also repairing other small craft in preparation for the invasion of Tinian.
 On 24 July, the morning of the Tinian invasion, the destroyer Norman Scott came alongside, with numerous dead and wounded officers and men.
 She had suffered several direct hits from a Japanese 6 in shore battery and her bridge was practically torn away.
 While Phaon's medical department cared for the wounded, her repair department patched up the ship, enabling Norman Scott to pull away two days later.

 The securing of Saipan by no means ended Phaon's work there.
 Saipan was her last invasion, but she prepared and repaired ships for Iwo Jima, Okinawa, and the Philippines.
 During the month between the invasions of Iwo Jima and Okinawa, Phaon worked on 96 different ships.
 After V-J Day, her work was still far from finished and she continued repairing and overhauling the ships that needed it.

 On 28 December 1945, Phaon was ordered back to the United States.
 In 29 months away, she had completed approximately 2,000 repair jobs, on almost everything from small boats to battleships.